j23414/mango-user-guide/gel_data_structures.md

 Look at data panel...

-## Basic Math

-Gel contains basic mathematical expressions such as addition, subtraction, multiplication and divisiion with order of operations.
+Gel contains **basic mathematical expressions** such as addition, subtraction, multiplication and divisiion with order of operations.
 Run the following commands;

 ```
 print 1 + 2;
 print 3.5 - 4;
 print 4 * 5;
-print 4/3;     /* division of two ints gets rounded */
+print 4/3;     /* division of two int's gets rounded */
 print 4.0/3;   /* division of float and int returns float */
 print 5 + 4 * 6;
 print (5 + 4) * 6;